Chart Color Schemes

 AreaSearch analysis reveals Wadalba significantly outperforming the majority of regions assessed nationwide

 Wadalba has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 2.9% in the past year, with an estimated employment growth of 3.6%.
-As of September 2025, 2,420 residents were employed while the unemployment rate was 1.3% below Greater Sydney's rate of 4.2%.
+Its unemployment rate was 2.7% in the past year, showing an estimated employment growth of 4.1%.
+As of December 2025, 2,440 residents were employed, with an unemployment rate of 1.5% below Greater Sydney's rate of 4.2%.

-Workforce participation was on par with Greater Sydney at 70.0%.
-Census responses showed that 26.8% of residents worked from home, though Covid-19 lockdown impacts should be considered.
-Employment among residents is concentrated in health care & social assistance, retail trade, and construction.
-The area has a high specialization in health care & social assistance with an employment share of 1.4 times the regional level.
+Workforce participation was similar to Greater Sydney's 70.2%.
+A high 26.8% of residents worked from home, potentially influenced by Covid-19 lockdowns.
+Employment was concentrated in health care & social assistance, retail trade, and construction.
+The area had a particular specialization in health care & social assistance, with an employment share 1.4 times the regional level.

-Conversely, professional & technical services showed lower representation at 4.0% compared to the regional average of 11.5%.
-The predominantly residential area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
-Over a 12-month period ending in September 2025, employment increased by 3.6%, labour force grew by 4.1%, resulting in an unemployment rise of 0.6 percentage points.
-This contrasts with Greater Sydney where employment rose by 2.1%, the labour force grew by 2.4%, and unemployment rose by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Wadalba.
-These projections, covering five and ten-year periods, suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Wadalba's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years.
+Conversely, professional & technical services showed lower representation at 4.0% versus the regional average of 11.5%.
+Employment opportunities appeared limited locally, as indicated by the count of Census working population vs resident population.
+In the 12-month period ending December 2025, employment increased by 4.1%, with labour force increasing by a similar rate and unemployment remaining essentially unchanged.
+This contrasted with Greater Sydney, where employment rose by 2.2% and unemployment rose marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 suggested potential future demand within Wadalba.
+These projections estimated national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Wadalba's employment mix, local employment was expected to increase by 6.6% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment